bauhausjs/bauhausjs/readme.md

 ![CI Status](https://travis-ci.org/bauhausjs/bauhausjs.png)

 BauhausJS is a modular CMS for NodeJS.
-BauhausJS is supported by [DigitalWerft](http://digitalwerft.com).
+BauhausJS is developed by [DigitalWerft](http://digitalwerft.com) and supported by [Bettervest](https://bettervest.de/).
 This is an open source project and pull requests are welcome.

-**The development is in very early stage and there's not much to see yet.** We plan to provide a beta by spring 2014 and be production ready until summer 2014.
+**The development is in early stage.** We plan to provide a beta by spring 2014 and be production ready until summer 2014.

 ## Modules